Benchmarks & Performance

 The benchmarks consistently show that abstraction overhead is measured in nanoseconds.
 Real-world operations — database queries, HTTP calls, file reads — are measured in milliseconds.
 The overhead is three to four orders of magnitude smaller than any I/O operation.

-Abstraction overhead matters in exactly two scenarios:
+Abstraction overhead matters in exactly three scenarios:

-- Tight computational loops processing millions of items per second with no I/O — use primitives directly
+- Tight computational loops processing millions of items per second with no I/O. Use primitives directly.

-- Very long chains (hundreds of steps) creating GC pressure — break into named submethods
+- Very long chains (hundreds of steps) creating GC pressure.
+Break into named submethods.

 For everything else, the type safety, composability, and testability benefits far outweigh the cost.